 But what of diplomats and those living the diplomatic life?

 For diplomats and those living the diplomatic life

 I feel that many of the conditions or circumstances that characterise burnout in the definition above apply to many diplomats.
 Generally, we have a lot of work to do and high expectations of doing it and doing it well (both placed on us externally and on ourselves), and we do this work within sometimes hulking bureaucracies - both our own and other countries'.
 Importantly, while our work and advice can influence policy directions, we do not control them.
 That is the realm of our governments.
 Finally, and as we’ll explore, we could be doing work that doesn’t align with our personal values.

-As a starting point, I asked members of 'The Lounge' and followers on social media to send me their experiences with burnout.
+As a starting point, I asked you to send me your experiences with burnout.

 I am so grateful for the responses received, but one experience really resonated with me and encapsulated elements of other responses.
 The respondent wrote:

 ‘Sixty-hour work weeks are the norm, plus work commitments in the evenings… This wasn’t about presenteeism or sucking up to the Ambassador, [rather] the jobs are just huge and there are limited people to do them.
 If not me, then who?’

 ‘Plus, of course, when you are a diplomat, you are always on, you are never not a representative of your country, so even if you are not answering that urgent call, (you probably are) you are still always someone, not just you.
 That takes its toll too.’

 I am sure that this will resonate with many of you, too.